croningp/BZComputation/README.md

-This repository consist of the hardware and specification of parts associated to the paper "A Scalable Turing Complete Electronically Programmable Chemical Computer."
+This repository consist of the hardware and specification of parts associated to the paper "A Hybrid Electronically Programmable Chemical Computer."

 University of Glasgow, School of Chemistry

-Authors: Abhishek Sharma, Marcus Tze-Kiat Ng, Juan Manuel Parrilla Gutierrez, Yibin Jiang, Leroy Cronin
+Authors: Abhishek Sharma, Marcus Tze-Kiat Ng, Juan Manuel Parrilla Gutierrez, Yibin Jiang, Leroy Cronin*

 # BZ Computation
 BZ platforms are automated platform that couple Belousov-Zhabotinsky reaction, hydrodynamic of the system and image recgonition to realise computation in a chemical system.